 The world's most famous shipwreck may soon have a new (and long overdue) team of impassioned stewards.

-U.S.-based Premier Exhibitions, which owns the exclusive salvage rights to the RMS Titanic, is filing for bankruptcy and seeking a single buyer for the more than 5,500 artifacts it has recovered from the wreck of the legendary ocean liner.
+U.S.-based Premier Exhibitions, which owns the exclusive salvage rights to the RMS Titanic, filed for bankruptcy last year and is seeking a single buyer for the more than 5,500 artifacts it has recovered from the wreck of the legendary ocean liner.
 It's estimated that only 1,500 of the historical items have been seen in public exhibitions, with a majority kept in undisclosed warehouses throughout the United States.

 For Dr. Robert Ballard, the famed oceanographer who discovered the wreck site in 1985, it's an opportunity to fix what he has perceived as a great injustice to the memory of the famed vessel.